5 Tips to Fall Back Asleep When You Wake Up in the Middle of the Night, According to a Sleep Specialist

 This sounds counterintuitive, right?
 You often hear people say, "Go to bed early to get a good night's sleep!"
-And many sleep-hygiene regimens would suggest that you set a regular bed time.
+And many sleep-hygiene regimens suggest that you set a regular bedtime.
 But there is a problem with those recommendations: they don't take into consideration how much sleep each individual actually needs.

-To deal with this, Dr. Leibowitz suggests that we focus on the time we need to wake up versus the time we need to go to bed.
-Here's why—if you are someone who needs 7-hours of sleep and you go to bed at 10 P.M. and set your alarm for 7 A.M., you're giving yourself a 9-hour window for sleep.
+To deal with this, Leibowitz suggests that we focus on the time we need to wake up versus the time we need to go to bed.
+Here's why—if you are someone who needs seven hours of sleep and you go to bed at 10 p.m. and set your alarm for 7 a.m., you're giving yourself a nine-hour window for sleep.
 Those extra two hours are going to show up somewhere—often in the middle of the night.
-So by going to bed later and giving yourself only the 7 hours that you need based on the time you need to wake up, you eliminate the extra two hours of sleep time that aren't needed by your body.
+So by going to bed later and giving yourself only the seven hours that you need based on the time you need to wake up, you eliminate the extra two hours of sleep time that aren't needed by your body.

 If you've followed all of the steps above—you're healthy, you've got a good plan in place to deal with stress, you're not drinking too much, you've set up a restful sleep environment and you've adjusted your sleep schedule—you should be sleeping like a baby!
 But you are still waking up in the middle of the night.
 What do you do?

-Dr. Leibowitz says, "Lying in bed and 'trying to sleep' tends to be self-defeating.
+Leibowitz says, "Lying in bed and 'trying to sleep' tends to be self-defeating.
 People tend to think about not being able to sleep.
 They try to sleep harder.
 They count the hours until they have to wake up.
 They stress about life.
-These are all sleep prohibitive behaviors."
+These are all sleep-prohibitive behaviors."